DR. JENNIFER LYNN WAGNER

 Set All Links to Open in New Window

-element at the top of the page.
+If you have several links on a page and want all of them to open in a new window, add <base target="_blank"> in the <head> element at the top of the source code.
 This will automatically add a blank target to every link on the page so that you will not need to set it individually for each link.
 (Beware when using this as it will also open your jump to any location on the page in a new window!)